- Anti-Harassment Policy

 Franklin & Marshall College is committed to having an inclusive campus community where all members are treated with dignity and respect.
-Franklin & Marshall does not tolerate harassment or discrimination of, or by, employees and students of the College based on gender, sex, race, national or ethnic origin, birthplace or ancestry, color, religion, age, disability, veteran’s status, pregnancy or childbirth, sexual orientation, or membership in any other protected group based on federal, state, or local law.
-The College will act expeditiously to investigate alleged harassment and to remedy valid allegations.
+Franklin & Marshall does not tolerate harassment or discrimination of, or by, employees of the College based on gender, sex, race, national or ethnic origin, birthplace or ancestry, color, religion, age, disability, veteran’s status, pregnancy or childbirth, sexual orientation, or membership in any other protected group based on federal, state, or local law.
+The College will act expeditiously to investigate alleged harassment and to remedy it if the allegation is valid.

-This policy applies to all faculty and professional staff of the College; unpaid College volunteers; student workers; students; Trustees of the College; and visitors, contractors, contracted service providers, and vendors to the College (“third parties”).
+This policy applies to all faculty and professional staff of the College; unpaid College volunteers; student workers; students; trustees of the College; and visitors, contractors, and vendors to the College.